cmerlet/LiTM-NMR/README.md

 * To compile the program, you can use any c compiler, e.g.:

-gcc -o LiTM-NMR.x LiTM-NMR.c -lm
+.center[gcc -o LiTM-NMR.x LiTM-NMR.c -lm]

 * To execute the program, you have to launch it with an input file giving the following information (./program < inputfile):

-1st line: name of the xyz file with the initial positions of a P4332 structure of LiTi1.5Mn0.54 (> name)
+- 1st line: name of the xyz file with the initial positions of a P4332 structure of LiTi1.5Mn0.54 (> name)

-2nd line: length of the box in all dimensions (> Lx, Ly, Lz)
+- 2nd line: length of the box in all dimensions (> Lx, Ly, Lz)

 3rd line: number of periodic images in all dimensions (> Nx, Ny, Nz)